tao200ok/expresso/README.md

 > NOTE: menuId is required for this request.

-#### Body (**raw**)
+##### Body:

 The request body should contain a 'menuItem' property with data for the proposed update.
 See the example.
-The request will fail with a 400 response code if the menuItem object or any of its required properties are missing.
+The request will fail with a 400 response code if the menuItem object or ANY of its required properties are missing.

 Menu Item: